watchers-cs673/Watchers-app/user-data-design.md

 #### Initialize Prisma

+Run `npx prisma generate` to generate the appropriate client files.

-Run `npx prisma db push` to generate the client and database automatically in MongoDB.
+Run `npx prisma db push` to generate the client and configure the database automatically in MongoDB.

 #### Build Express backend